AviLinko/final_project/Task1/README.txt

 In this task we had to perform a simulation on two objects (sensors), which are initialized with a direction vector and a position vector.
-Depending on the change of the position and direction of the first object, the program will return the updated position and direction of the second object.
+Depending on the change of the position and direction of the first object, the program will return the updated position and direction of the second object into Excel file.

 /*************** Code ******************/